Frequently drinking too much alcohol is harmful to health. Alcohol can have an impact on every body system.

-The volume of alcohol consumed, genetics, gender, body mass, and general state of health all influence how a person's health responds to chronic heavy drinking.
+How much alcohol a person drinks, genetic factors, gender, body mass, and general state of health all influence how a person's health responds to chronic heavy drinking.

 When the body takes in more alcohol than it can metabolize, the excess builds up in the bloodstream.
 The heart circulates the blood alcohol throughout the body, leading to changes in chemistry and normal body functions.

-Even a one-time binge-drinking episode can result in significant bodily impairment, damage, or death.
+Even a single binge-drinking episode can result in significant bodily impairment, damage, or death.
 Over time, excessive alcohol use can lead to the development of many chronic diseases and other serious health problems.

 Here are some key points about chronic heavy drinking.
-More detail and supporting information is in the main article.1-7
+More detail information is in the main article.

 - Excessive alcohol use is the fourth leading preventable cause of death in the United States.

 - In 2010-2012, around 38 million American adults said they binge drink on average four times a month, drinking an average of eight drinks per session.